xarvh/nevolve/NOTES.md

   * Disconnector A (when player presses A, it breaks shooting children and parent apart)
   * Disconnector B (when player presses B, it breaks shooting children and parent apart) ?
 Reproduction part (using available Energy builds up X where X is what is used to continue the game if the current ship is destroyed)
+  * Connector part (modifies angle and distance of the Ship inside the formation according to its position relative to the Core)

 Generations: